Skip to main content

 2 mentions Positive Neutral Negative

 The monetization model of "Tales & Tactics" is viewed positively, as it allows players to enjoy the auto-battler genre in a single-player format without the typical pay-to-win pitfalls associated with many multiplayer games.
-Users appreciate the game's approach, which avoids the cash grab mentality prevalent in the app store.
+This approach has garnered appreciation from users who typically dislike monetization strategies in similar games.

 Buy Tales & Tactics